pusher/docs/docs/channels/server_api/http-api.md

 {% parameter 'socket_id', null, false %}

 The socket ID of a client to be excluded from receiving the event.
 See [excluding recipients.](/docs/channels/server_api/excluding-event-recipients)

 {% endparameter %}

-{% parameter 'callback', 'Function' %}

-A callback function which is invoked when the call completes.
-The function has the signature `function( error, request, response )`.

-{% endparameter %}